 Supermarkets are often left with unsold, but perfectly edible, food.
-Thanks to an unmatched team of collectors, we pick up from a wide variety of stores and bring produce to our hubs to be stored in our goods area; or frozen or chilled.
+Thanks to an unmatched team of collectors, we pick up from a wide variety of stores and bring produce to our hubs to be stored in our goods area; or to freeze chilled food.

 Through talks and food demonstrations we show how food ‘waste’ can be saved from ending in going for landfill.
-We also spread the word at festivals, local events and organise shows.
-Our allotments – some in the middle of busy areas of social housing – grow food for us – while farms, gardens and smallholdings surplus also donate to us..
+We have also spread the word at festivals, local events and at our own shows.
+Allotments grow food for us, while farms, gardens and smallholdings surplus also donate to us.

-We rescue an average 3 tonnes of food each week, but are adding new suppliers and collections all the time.
+We rescue tonnes of food each month.
 But that is not the only way we aim for a social impact.
 Many of our volunteers gain confidence working in the shop or cafes and through our training.
 We are an inclusive organisation, where those with learning difficulties or physical disabilities are valued for their contribution.

 True to our origins, the principles from the earliest days are still there today: sharing, creating a sustainable food system and growing our community for future generations.